 As I describe in my past article on soccer economics, no referee in soccer can make the game.
 Such is the prerogative of skilled soccer players.
 But a referee can break the game, especially when he misinterprets the rules of the game.

-Institutional investors must understand the rules of the game to which they deploy money.
+Like a referee, institutional investors must understand the rules of the game to which they deploy money.
 They must understand the criteria to which they hold their money-managers responsible.
 They must understand the total risk carried by the allocation to an asset, from top-to-bottom.
 Even when strong economic winds make turkeys fly and temporarily deem that insight unnecessary.
 Because no investment in an asset class will retain value and thus be deemed repeatable if the public does not yield authentic socioeconomic value from it and our evolution does not stand to benefit.

 Back to soccer.
 If the referees of soccer consistently misinterpret the rules of the game, the audience watching from the bleachers will disappear.
 Not because soccer as the most popular sport in the world isn’t a great game to enjoy, but because it will no longer expose or attract the skills of great players.
 Save for the bottom feeders.

 Conversely, if the investments in an asset class do not yield socioeconomic value the public can trust, the trust in the perceived value of those who produce erodes, the outliers will vanish and innovation will be artificially stifled.
 “Renewability” and repeatability are severely hampered by institutional investor who failed to familiarize and align themselves with the macro-economics of the asset in question.

 The big question about CalPERS’ newly stated intent is less about the use of the compelling and responsible sounding mantra of “repeatable, predictable and scalable” but more about the quality of its actions.